Nikos-Stuff/NSServerUpdater/README.md

-# Simple Server JAR Updater
+# NS Server Updater

-Welcome to the **Simple Server JAR Updater**!
 This tool makes updating your Minecraft server JAR files effortless, ensuring you always have the latest version with just a few simple steps.

 ## Features